-I've been struggling with situational depression throughout the pandemic.
-When it's in full swing every day feels exactly the same - dull, gray, and lacking in any real meaning or motivation.
-I struggle to work.
-Art-ing is hard.
-I do my best but it doesn't get me very far.
+I struggled with situational depression throughout the early days of the pandemic.
+When it was in full swing, every day felt exactly the same - dull, gray, and lacking in any real meaning or motivation.
+I struggled to work.
+Art-ing was especially hard.
+I did my best but it didn't get me very far.

 During a particularly energized day I tried to make myself draw something.
 ANYTHING.
 I got the outlines done on a little self portrait and went to bed because it wiped me out.
 The next morning the unfinished drawing resembled an empty coloring book page, so I've spent most days since then adding what I can to the basic outline and stopping when I run out of steam.

 I never repeated the same idea twice, which was often most of the battle.
 Sometimes I let whatever happened on a given day inform what I drew.
 Other times I'd scribble around with no goal in mind until my energy level or my circumstances made me stop.
 The story behind each drawing may not always be apparent to the viewer, but it's a visual shorthand for me for whatever was weighing on me the most that day.

 The first 30.
 Adobe Fresco with my iPad Pro and Apple Pencil, often tweaked in Adobe Illustrator with my Wacom Cintiq and my Macbook Pro for gradients and such.

 April: My nervous fretting about relationship woes.
 I had a feeling it was ending.

 The day I was dumped, and the two days that followed.